cosmos/cosmos/PLAN.md

   than $3M, 95% of the funds will be returned.

-* Upon completion of the crowdsale, the Foundation will sell 50% of the raised amount and hold fiat in a Switzerland bank account.
+* Upon completion of the crowdsale, the Foundation will sell 50% of the raised amount and hold fiat in a Switzerland/Canadian bank account.

 * Some time after the crowdsale, an Ethereum contract (that holds no value) will determine the genesis 100 validators by allowing stakeholders to delegate.